kiedtl/roguelike/doc/statuses.md

 The main negative effect of corruption is that it instantly alerts the undead which inflicted it of your presence.
-This means that attempting to sneak past unaware or dormant undead could potentially fail catastrophically if the RNG decides to screw with you.
+This means that attempting to sneak past unaware or dormant undead could potentially fail catastrophically if you stay next to them too long.

 In future releases, additional negative effects will be added.